 Experimental Performance Forks

 One of the most popular types of forks is experimental performance forks.
 Developers generally run these forks to squeeze as much performance out of the server as possible.
-While this is similar to the goal of Paper itself, Paper requires that the changes are well understood and proven to be stable.
-These forks allow developers to trial more experimental performance changes that may not be safe.
+While performance is one of the main goals of Paper itself, Paper requires that the changes are well understood and proven to be stable before they can be merged in.
+These forks allow developers to trial more experimental performance changes that may not be safe or might only make sense in certain situations.
 The developers may then potentially contribute the changes to Paper in the future.
-The most used performance fork is Tuinity.
+A notable performance fork that was later merged into Paper was Tuinity.

 Customisation Forks